DaveSamuels1998/Dave-Samuels-Blog/src/blog/2024-10-30-virtualization.md

 <br>
 <br>

 19. When you setup a new virtual machine, it is a good idea to change your PC name into something you can remember.
 This will lead to less confusion if you are working with multiple VMs.
-Go into File Explorer and right click on "This PC".
+Go into File Explorer and right-click "This PC", then click "Properties".

 <br>
 <br>